abhay3010/cse210Assignment2/README.md

-# cse210Assignment2
+# cse210Assignment4
-Assignment code for CSE210A Assignment 2.
+Assignment code for CSE210A Assignment 4.
-For assignment 2 I chose to code in python, assignment 1 on the other hand was done in Java.
+For assignment 4 I chose to code in python.
 The version of python being used was Python 3.7.7.
 For managing my packages, I used pip.
 These dependencies need to be installed beforehand for the code to work.
 Reference for setting up python3 and pip on mac : https://evansdianga.com/install-pip-osx/